Kamikaze

 Kamikaze (神風), officially (神風特別攻撃隊, Shinpū Tokubetsu Kōgekitai), were a part of the Japanese Special Attack Units of military aviators who flew suicide attacks for the Empire of Japan against Allied naval vessels in the closing stages of the Pacific campaign of World War II, intending to destroy warships more effectively than with conventional air attacks.
 About 3,800 kamikaze pilots died during the war in attacks that killed more than 7,000 Allied naval personnel, sank several dozen warships, and damaged scores more.
-The term is used generically in modern warfare for an attacking vehicle, often unmanned, which is itself destroyed when attacking a target; for example, a kamikaze drone.
+The term is used generically in modern warfare for an attacking vehicle which is itself destroyed when attacking a target; for example, a kamikaze drone.

-Kamikaze aircraft were pilot-guided explosive cruise missiles, either purpose-built or converted from conventional aircraft.
+Kamikaze aircraft are considered to be the "precursor of the modern cruise missile" by the United States Navy, and were either purpose-built or converted from conventional aircraft.
 Pilots would attempt to crash their aircraft into enemy ships in what was called a "body attack" (tai-atari) in aircraft loaded with bombs, torpedoes or other explosives.
 About 19 percent of kamikaze attacks were successful.
 The Japanese considered the goal of damaging or sinking large numbers of Allied ships to be a just reason for suicide attacks.
 By late 1944, Allied qualitative and quantitative superiority over the Japanese in both aircrew and aircraft meant that kamikaze attacks were more accurate than conventional airstrikes, and often caused more damage.
 Some kamikazes hit their targets even after their aircraft had been crippled.

 The attacks began in October 1944, at a time when the war was looking increasingly bleak for the Japanese.
 They had lost several decisive battles; many of their best pilots had been killed, and skilled replacements could not be trained fast enough; their aircraft were becoming outdated; and they had lost command of the air and sea.
 These factors, along with Japan's unwillingness to surrender, led to the institutionalization of kamikaze tactics as a core aspect of Japanese air warfare strategy as Allied forces advanced towards the home islands.

 A tradition of death instead of defeat, capture, and shame was deeply entrenched in Japanese military culture; one of the primary values in the samurai way of life and the Bushido code was loyalty and honor until death.
 In addition to kamikazes, the Japanese military also used or made plans for non-aerial Japanese Special Attack Units, including those involving Kairyu (submarines), Kaiten (human torpedoes), Shinyo speedboats, Smertnik infantrymen, and Fukuryu divers.